d12frosted/elpa-mirror/gnu/tempel-readme.txt

   • `p' Inserts an unnamed placeholder field.
   • `n' Inserts a newline.
   • `>' Indents with `indent-according-to-mode'.
   • `r' Inserts the current region.
+If no region is active, quits the containing template when jumped to.
-  • `r>' The region, but indented.
+  • `r>' Acts like `r', but indent region.
   • `n>' Inserts a newline and indents.
   • `&' Insert newline if there is only whitespace between line start and point.